 Aerial view of Hai Van Pass fortress with Da Nang Bay at sunset

-Use Grab when: You're making a single journey, carrying luggage, travelling at night, navigating in heavy rain, or doing a city-centre restaurant circuit.
-Grab eliminates parking, fuel management, and directional uncertainty.
-The 10–15 minute booking time is the only real friction.
+Use Grab when: you're making a single journey, carrying luggage, travelling at night, it's raining, or you're doing a restaurant circuit in the city.
+Grab removes parking, fuel, and navigation from the equation.
+The 10-15 minute wait for a car is the only friction.

-Hire a motorbike when: You're planning multiple stops in a single day (Marble Mountains + Non Nuoc + Son Tra loop), you want to ride the Hai Van Pass, you're comfortable with two-wheel traffic in a Vietnamese city, and you have more than two days in Da Nang to make the hire cost worthwhile.
-The flexibility for spontaneous stops — a roadside pho stall, a beach pull-off, a village market — is genuinely different from ride-hailing.
+Hire a motorbike when: you're doing multiple stops in a day (Marble Mountains, Non Nuoc, Son Tra loop), you want to ride the Hai Van Pass, you're comfortable in Vietnamese city traffic, and you have more than two days to make the hire cost worthwhile.
+The difference is being able to stop wherever you want, a beach pull-off, a roadside pho stall.
+That's genuinely different from watching it through a Grab window.

-Book a private car driver when: You're doing Hue as a day trip with multiple sites, you have a group of 3–4 who split the cost, or you want to combine the Hai Van Pass with Hue city and need a driver who can wait. $60–90 for a 10-hour private driver covers the Hue day trip comfortably.
-Many hotels can arrange this through the concierge.
+Book a private driver when: you're doing Hue as a day trip with a group, or you want to combine the Hai Van Pass with Hue city and need someone to wait.
+Budget $60-90 for a 10-hour driver.
+Hotels can arrange this at the concierge.

 Key Routes & Journey Times

-Traffic notes: Da Nang rush hour is 7–8:30am and 5–7pm on weekdays.
-The bridge over the Han River (Trần Thị Lý and Rồng bridges) backs up during morning and evening rush.
-Airport road (Điện Biên Phủ) is clear outside rush hours.
-Saturday evenings around Dragon Bridge are crowded from 8–10pm; allow extra time if Grab shows surge.
+Traffic: rush hour is 7-8:30am and 5-7pm on weekdays.
+The Han River bridges back up at both peaks.
+Airport road is clear outside rush hours.
+Saturday evenings near Dragon Bridge are busy 8-10pm, add buffer if Grab shows surge.

-The 3-day itinerary guide uses this transport guide as its companion — it covers each day's logistics in full, including which transport to use for each stop.
+The 3-day itinerary uses this guide as a companion, it covers each day's logistics and which transport to use for each stop.

 View 3-day itinerary →